CelestialHarp/CelestialHarp/README.md

 **Portuguese (BR):** Native.

 **French:** My next target.
 Currently almost an absolute beginner.
-Demonstrating a high capability for semi-directed learning planning to proceed to other languages after reaching fluency in French.
+Demonstrating a high capability for semi-directed learning and planning to proceed to other languages after reaching fluency in French.